annaskhan-dev/webwave-demo/README.md

-🌐 NeuroMesh
+# 🌐 NeuroMesh

-NeuroMesh is a demo website I created to practice HTML, CSS, and media queries.
+**NeuroMesh** is a demo website I created to practice **HTML** and **CSS**.
-The goal of this project is to improve my responsive web design skills while building a clean, simple layout.
+The goal of this project is to build a clean and simple layout while improving my web design skills.

+---

-✨ Features
+## ✨ Features

-📄 Well-structured HTML markup
+* 📄 Well-structured HTML markup

-🎨 Custom CSS styling for layout & design
+* 🎨 Custom CSS styling for layout & design

-📱 Responsive design with media queries for mobile, tablet, and desktop
+---

-🎯 Purpose
+## 🎯 Purpose

-This project was built for practice and learning.
+This project was built for **practice and learning**.
 Through this project, I practiced:

-HTML tags and semantic structure
+* HTML tags and semantic structure

-CSS styling and positioning techniques
+* CSS styling and positioning techniques

-Creating layouts that adapt to different screen sizes
+* Creating visually appealing layouts

+---

-🚀 Future Plans
+## 🚀 Future Plans

-🔹 Add JavaScript functionality once I learn it
+* 🔹 Add JavaScript functionality once I learn it

-🔹 Continue improving the website as part of my learning journey
+* 🔹 Continue improving the website as part of my learning journey

-🔹 Enhance responsiveness and add animations
+* 🔹 Add animations and interactive elements

+---

-📌 Project Status
+## 📌 Project Status

-⚒ In Development — More features will be added as I progress in learning ✅ Current version is functional with HTML, CSS, and media queries
+⚒ **In Development** — More features will be added as I progress in learning ✅ Current version is functional with HTML and CSS

+---